 Take a biological approach.
 Wage warfare on slugs in an eco-friendly way with nematodes, microscopic creatures that release bacteria into a slug to kill it, and then eat it.
 They won’t harm children, pets, birds and wildlife.
 They’re perishable, though they’ll keep for a couple of weeks in the fridge, so repeat applications during the growing season are recommended.

 Pick off the enemy.
 During the day, slugs are in hiding, but you can track where they’ve been by their silvery trails.
 As dusk falls and the air is damp the slugs venture out, looking for the youngest, juiciest leaf victims.
 That’s the time to strap on your head torch and go on the hunt.
 If you don’t want to touch them, perfect your chopstick skills to pick them off and pop them in a pot of salty water.
 To create a trap, put down pieces of weighted cardboard, slugs will hide under it and you simply lift it to catch them.

 If you just can’t get on top of the problem slug pellets could be the solution.
 Ferrous phosphate slug pellets are considered safe around pets, crops and wildlife, and are the only ones allowed in organic gardening.
 Sprays containing calcium chloride or a yucca extract are also worth a try.

 How to get rid of slugs in your house

-To get rid of slugs in the house, the best method is prevention.
+To get rid of slugs in the house, the best method is prevention as it is when you want to get rid of ants and banish fruit flies.
 Look out for any tell-tale gaps around pipework or along baseboards or holes in masonry that might be letting them in and seal these with a silicone sealant or expanding foam.
 You can also put down ferrous phosphate slug pellets, which will kill them.